LearnOnDemandSystems/docs/lod/how-to-get-scoring-results-from-lod-via-lti-outcomes.md

 # How to get scoring results from LOD via LTI Outcomes

-In LTI, the learning system being used by a student is referred to as the LTI Consumer, and the external tool or service that is being integrated into that learning system is referred to as the LTI Provider.
+In LTI, the learning system being used by a student is referred to as the **LTI Consumer**, and the external tool or service that is being integrated into that learning system is referred to as the **LTI Provider**.
 This LTI support is what allows external course authors to integrate rich Lab on Demand content directly into their learning solution.
 Since LTI is a standard protocol, Lab on Demand content can be integrated into any learning system that supports the LTI standard as an LTI Consumer.

-To integrate content from an LTI Provider into an LTI Consumer, the following information is required:
+To integrate content from an **LTI Provider** into an **LTI Consumer**, the following information is required:

 - LTI Client Key – this is the account identifier for the LTI Provider, which allows LTI Consumers to identify the account needed to access LTI Provider content; for OneLearn Lab on Demand, this is referred to as the LTI Key
 - LTI Client Secret – this is the password/passcode used to authenticate to the LTI Provider account; for OneLearn Lab on Demand, this is referred to as the LTI Secret